-- Shared lessons learned
+Shared lessons learned

-- Information about existing and new technology
+Information about existing and new technology

-- Opportunities to have technical questions answered by qualified representatives
+Opportunities to have technical questions answered by qualified representatives

 The schedule for the event is as follows:

-5:00 PM End of Session
+End of Event

 Registration for this event is free for ITE members and agency members with a nominal fee for everyone else.
 When you register please select the appropriate category based on our ITE International membership and/or employer.

 Sessions will be held concurrently using breakrooms.
-Feel free to visit one or all of our presentations!